-We have audited the accompanying financial statements of the business-type activities and supplemental information of Lea County Communications Authority (the Authority), as of and for the year ended June 30, 2012, which collectively comprise the Authority's basic financial statements as listed in the table of contents.
-We also audited the budget comparison statement presented as supplemental information for the year ended June 30, 2012.
-These financial statements are the responsibility of the Authority's management.
-Our responsibility is to express an opinion on these financial statements based on our audit.
+We have audited the accompanying financial statements of the business-type activities of Lea County Communications Authority (the Authority), as of and for the year ended June 30, 2014, and the related notes to the financial statements which collectively comprise the Authority's basic financial statements as listed in the table of contents.
+We have also audited the budget comparison statement presented as supplemental information, as defined by the Governmental Accounting Standards Board, for the year ended June 30, 2014, as listed in the table of contents.